edeloya/ChromeOS-Terminal-LXC-LXD/README.md

 ![remote_list](https://user-images.githubusercontent.com/54195989/142089061-34b0a99b-ea12-40b0-b9f9-7c373e5650dd.png)
 by default, which is fine because we can access what we need (or would want?) with this.
 I imagine we can add more image servers, but I did not.

-We can check our options for image servers by going to its url.
+We can check an image server's wares by going to its url.
 We can see that the [`images`](https://us.lxd.images.canonical.com/) image server (confusingly named, though _tru, I guess_) offers many common Linux distributions.

 We can use:
 <br><code>lxc launch _**images**_:**distribution[/release][/architecture]** **container_name**</code>